SocialGouv/matomo-next/README.md

 **Notes**:

-- The `isAppRouter` parameter explicitly enables App Router mode.
-For backward compatibility, providing `pathname` without `isAppRouter` will also activate App Router mode.
-- You can pass `searchParams` directly from `useSearchParams()` without calling `.toString()` - the library handles both formats automatically.

-Then add this component to your root layout wrapped in a `Suspense` boundary (required for `useSearchParams`):
+Add this component to your root layout wrapped in a `Suspense` boundary (required for `useSearchParams`):

 ```jsx
 // app/layout.js